Vqshaw/Devops-Project/PROJECT 2 GIT/README.md

 The first step to colaborate and create remote repositories, is to create a Github account.
 It can be done by navigating to https://github.com/ and click signup.

 ### Creating a repository
-For the puporse of this, i created a repository name `Tonye`, made it public and ticked the chickbox to add a README.md file.
+For the puporse of this, i created a repository name `Tonye`, made it public and ticked the checkbox to add a README.md file.

 ![Alt text](<Images/Screenshot 2024-01-31 160919.png>)

 ### Pushing your Local git Repository to your Remote github Repository
 After making commits, the next step would be to push this commits to a remote repository.
 To do this, we have to first link our remote repo to our local repo.
-We will do this using HTTPS.
-We will copy the link and run the following command: `git remote add origin https://github.com/Vqshaw/Tonye.git`.
+We will do this using ssh.
+We will copy the link and run the following command: `git remote add origin git@github.com:Vqshaw/Tonye.git`.

 ![Alt text](<Images/Screenshot 2024-01-31 161339.png>)